saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_02_Function Apps.md

 1. Select the recource group you created in the lab setup

-1. Select the function app template that has been created in the resource group warning
+1. Select the function app service that has been created in the resource group warning
 **Note**: There are no functions currently assgined to the function app